Keyboard shortcuts

 # Random vector

-csm inject my-concept --database memory.db
+csm inject my-concept --database csm_memory.db

 # Vector from file